craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/S.W.C. Regions/Kailkeep/a_ Chapter One - Introduction.md

 The Idol of Earth (or another powerful-earth-manipulating entity who would fit) Terra has claimed this mountain as her lair.
 Whether that is a choice she made is up to you as the game-master.
 On Alaturmen, Terra abandoned her Druids after learning that her sibling, Anima, had betrayed Terra's secrets to their Druids without her permission or knowledge.
 In a fit of rage, she sundered her Druids' grove and took much of her own teachings with her as she fled to the greatest place of refuge known on Alaturmen; Kailkeep.

 #### False Allure
-In its lowest floors, the first three, it is a carefully crafted dungeon of false allure – stone cobble halls weaving a tale of mystery and woe, promises of dark treasures left behind in a great abandonment.
+In its lowest floors, the first three, it is a carefully crafted dungeon of "false allure" – stone cobble halls weaving a tale of mystery and woe, promises of dark treasures left behind in a great abandonment.
 The antagonist in this story is a Kobold Wizard who binds an elemental to do his bidding and destroy the people who were here before.
-As the story carved into the reliefs, columns, and in the arts remaining unfolds, it becomes more and more clear that this Antagonist is really our Protagonist, and the story of the lower levels twists into our Heroe's favor before...
+As the story carved into the reliefs, columns, and in the arts remaining unfolds, it becomes more and more clear that this Antagonist is really our Protagonist, and the story of the lower levels twists into our Hero's favor before...

 ## The Hells of Kailkeep